otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-authentication-rbac-api-testing.md

 ### Auth Controller

-In the `controllers/v1` directory, create a new file called `auth.js`.
+In the `controllers` directory, create a new file called `auth.js`.
 In the `auth.js` file, add the following code:

 ```js
 import bcryptjs from "bcryptjs";